EpiLink/EpiLink/docs/Rulebooks.md

 #### Redis & caching

-**Caching requires a Redis server.
-Rules will NOT be cached if you are not [using a redis server](MaintainerGuide.md#general-settings).**
+!> **Caching requires a Redis server.** Rules will NOT be cached if you are not [using a redis server](MaintainerGuide.md#general-settings).

 EpiLink relies on Redis' `EXPIRES` command.

 EpiLink stores rules caches using the `el_rc_` prefix.
-The syntax of cached rules is `el_rc_rulename_userid`, and an additional set is saved, `el_rc__INDEX__userid` which contains all of the currently saved caches for the given `userid`.
+The syntax of cached rules is `el_rc_rulename_userid`, and an additional set is saved named `el_rc__INDEX__userid` which contains all the currently saved caches for the given `userid`.
 This is used for [invalidating caches](#cache-invalidation).

 #### Cached strong rules and ID access notifications

-A strong rule that is cached will only generate ID access notifications (and thus ID access logs) when the rule is *actually* executed and never when the cached results are used instead.
+A strong rule that can be cached will only generate ID access notifications (and thus log an ID access) when the rule is *actually* executed, never when cached results are used.
 For example, let's take the rule "MyStrongRule" defined above:

 ```
 User A joins a server which uses that rule